MicrosoftDocs/visualstudio-docs/docs/profiling/da0018-32-bit-application-running-at-process-managed-memory-limits.md

  To gain architectural relief from the virtual memory constraints on the size of the private portion of a process address space, try running this 32-bit process on a 64-bit machine.
 A 32-bit process on a 64-bit machine can acquire up to 4 GB of private virtual memory.

  A 64-bit process running on a 64-bit machine can acquire up to 8 TB of virtual memory.
-Consider re-compiling the application to execute as a native 64-bit application.
+Consider recompiling the application to execute as a native 64-bit application.
 This rule is for information only, and might not require corrective action.